 Auckland is the largest city with a population of over 1.2 million people.
 It’s a multicultural and industrial centre.
 The city transport is perfectly organized and you can find accommodation easily.
 Although Auckland is considered an expensive destination, it’s an ideal place to start your new life.

-Christchurch is the second largest city in the country with an excellent climate, educational and social facilities and you can get a perfect combination of working and relaxing here.
+This is the second-largest city in the country with an excellent climate, educational and social facilities and you can get a perfect combination of working and relaxing here.

-Hamilton is a lovely city located alongside the longest New Zealand’s river – Waikato river.
+This is a lovely city located alongside the longest New Zealand’s river – the Waikato river.
 Its major benefit is the short distance to beaches, mountains, lakes and caves.
 It offers a great outdoor life.
 It’s also a student centre with more than 25,000 people involved in studies.